Ayurvedic Nutrition

 During the cleanse:

-- Eat kitchari 3 times per day (breakfast, lunch, dinner)
+• Eat kitchari 3 times a day (breakfast, lunch, dinner)

 After the cleanse:

-- Start with simple cooked vegetables, fruits, and soups
+• Start with simple cooked vegetables, fruits, soups

 Tips for the Best Kitchari

-- Use fresh spices -- they make a significant difference in both flavour and medicinal benefit
+• Use fresh spices.
+Big difference in flavour and medicinal effect

-- Eat mindfully -- sit down, chew well, and eat without distractions
+• Eat mindfully.
+Sit down, chew well, eat without distractions

-- Adjust consistency -- add more water for a soupy kitchari (best for Vata) or less for a firmer texture (best for Kapha)
+• Adjust consistency.
+More water for soupy (best for Vata).
+Less for firmer (best for Kapha)

 Kitchari Variations